-No need to beat around the bush: A Bug’s Life, the second Pixar feature film, is a significant step down from the first, the commercial and critical juggernaut that is Toy Story, that also happened to be the first ever 100% CGI feature film.
+No need to beat around the bush: the second Pixar feature film, A Bug’s Life, is a significant step down from the first, the commercial and critical juggernaut that is Toy Story, which also happened to be the first ever 100% CGI feature film.
 Not the smallest shoes to fill.

 Oddly, the media narrative around A Bug’s Life at the time of release, as I remember it and contemporary reviews corroborate, was less about following up one of the greatest achievements in cinema history and more about the rivalry with DreamWorks, who released their own ant-centered CGI film, Antz, specifically to undercut A Bugs Life.
 Today the comparisons between the two is basically a footnote, mostly because “mid-tier DreamWorks movie where Woody Allen plays a neurotic insect” is not much of an enduring sales pitch, and so Antz has faded.

 But even if it’s no Toy Story, A Bugs life is pretty far from a sophomore slump for Pixar.
-It’s a delightful little movie with a sturdy story that feels more derivative than it actually is; the knuckle-headed misunderstood genius trope was often repeated in the wake of A Bugs Life as the default kids movie narrative template for the better part of a decade.
+It’s a delightful little movie with a sturdy story that feels more derivative than it actually is; the knuckle-headed misunderstood genius trope was often repeated in the wake of A Bugs Life as one of the default kids movie narrative templates for years and years.